Rich43/pcbgenerator/README_V46.md

 ### Testing

 The tests are executed with `pytest`.
+Be sure to install the dependencies first using `pip install -r requirements.txt`.
 The `pytest-timeout` plugin is enabled so each test is limited to five seconds.

 ```bash
 pytest
 ```
+An optional `requirements-dev.txt` pins the package versions used in CI.

 ## 📁 Folder Structure
 ```